Have you been noticing some cat pregnancy signs? It's time to know your pregnant cat basics.

 If she seems to favor your closet, put some towels or a blanket in a good-sized box and place it in the corner.
 Introduce her to it, but do not force her.

 Mama cats are picky, and you may find that even after her kittens are born, she will try to move them elsewhere.
 I had a cat once who moved all her kittens into my sock drawer!

-Your vet has given you all the health reassurance you need for your pregnant cat, you have been feeding her right and provided the best nesting box for her kittens, and now she is about to give birth to kittens!
+Your vet has given you all the health reassurance you need for your pregnant cat, you have been feeding her right and provided the best nesting box,, and now you are about to meet her newborn kittens!